Luowaterbi/luowaterbi.github.io/_pages/about.md

 <!-- , supervised by [Houyi Li](https://scholar.google.com/citations?user=LkqxJqoAAAAJ&hl=en) and [Zili Wang](https://commencement.github.io/). -->

-My primary research interests are:

-1. **Code Intelligence**: Pretrain, Post-Train, Inference and Code Assisted Other Tasks.
-2. **Inference Acceleration**: Speculative Decoding.
+My primary research interest is **Code Intelligence**.
+I focus on identifying and addressing bottlenecks across the full pipeline: Pretrain, Post-Train, Application and Acceleration of Inference.

 If you are interested in my research or potential collaborations, please feel free to reach out to me at [xzluo@ir.hit.edu.cn](xzluo@ir.hit.edu.cn)~🎉

 I am interest in algorithm competitions.
 During my undergraduate years, I participated in various programming contests and served as the president of the *Programming and Algorithms Association* and vice president of the [Federation of Student Associations](https://xsh.hrbeu.edu.cn/8746/list.htm).

 # 🔥 News
+- *2025.12*: 🔥 Our survey [A Practical Guide to Code Intelligence](https://arxiv.org/abs/2511.18538) is publicly available!
+Honored to have participated as a core contributor.
 - *2025.07*: 🎉 Our [Token Recycling](https://aclanthology.org/2025.acl-long.338/) is selected as <span class="outstanding-tag">ACL2025 Outstanding Paper</span>!
 - *2025.06*: 🎉 Our [Token Recycling](https://aclanthology.org/2025.acl-long.338/) and [OpenCoder](https://aclanthology.org/2025.acl-long.1591/) are selected as **Oral** presentation at ACL2025!
 See you in Vienna! 🇦🇹
 - *2025.05*:  🎉 Our [Token Recycling](https://aclanthology.org/2025.acl-long.338/), [ChartCoder](https://aclanthology.org/2025.acl-long.363/), [OpenCoder](https://aclanthology.org/2025.acl-long.1591/) are accepted by ACL 2025!
 Our [ChartEdit](https://aclanthology.org/2025.findings-acl.185/) is accepted by findings of ACL 2025!
 And [Tool-MVRL](https://dl.acm.org/doi/10.1145/3711896.3736835) is accepted by KDD 2025!
 Congratulations to all our collaborators!